 Graduate Major Advisor

 - WSE 453 /553Forest Products Businessin the College of Forestry

 - BA 347International Business, Honors sectionin the College of Business

-- Panwar, R., Ober, H., & Pinkse, J. Accepted.
+- Panwar, R., Ober, H., & Pinkse, J. (In press).
 The uncomfortable relationship between business and biodiversity: Advancing research on business strategies for biodiversity protection.
 Business Strategy and the Environment.

 - Panwar, R., Pinkse, J., & De Marchi, V. 2022.
 The future of global supply chains in a post-COVID-19 world.
 California Management Review, 64(2): 5-23.

 - Barnett, M., Cashore, B., Henriques, I., Husted, B, Panwar, R., & Pinkse, J. 2021.
 Reorient the business case for corporate sustainability.
 Stanford Social Innovation Review.
 Summer issue.
 35-39. [equal authorship; names in alphabetical order]

 - Murcia, M, Panwar, R., & Tarzijan, J. 2021.
 Socially responsible firms outsource less.
 Business & Society, 60(6), 1507-1545.